bullno1/buxn/doc/asm.md

 ```

 The following piece of code: `as-lit-num: 03` will expand into: `#03`.
-This particular example is a rather useless macro but macro-with-argument opens the door for some simple syntactical expansion.
+This particular example is a rather useless macro but macro-with-argument opens the door for some simple syntactical extensions.
 For example:

 ```